-Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous Sen. Bernie Sanders (I- VT)/Rep. Elijah Cummings (D- MD) Senate Summary prescription drugs manufactured at FDA-inspected facilities from "certified foreign sellers" (possibly later expanded to include sellers in OECD member countries). strength as an FDA-approved prescription drug; or is biosimilar (identical in makeup to a licensed drug) and has the same method of administration, and strength as the licensed drug; Is labeled in accordance with the laws of Canada (or another country from which importation is permitted); and Is labeled in English (and in accordance with all other requirements promulgated by HHS).
+Legislation Overview Characteristics of a Qualifying Prescription Drug Importation Requirements and/or Restrictions Notification/Reporting Requirements Penalties Miscellaneous Affordable and Safe Prescription Drug Importation Act (S. 97/H.R.
+447) Sen. Bernie Sanders (I- VT)/Rep. Elijah Cummings (D- MD) Senate Summary Requires HHS to issue regulations allowing wholesalers, licensed U.S. pharmacies, and individuals to import qualifying prescription drugs manufactured at FDA-inspected facilities from "certified foreign sellers" (possibly later expanded to include sellers in OECD member countries).
+Allows the importation of drugs from Canada, provided they: Are approved for use in patients and marketed in Canada; Are manufactured in an FDA- registered facility; Have the same active ingredient(s), route of administration, and strength as an FDA-approved prescription drug; or is biosimilar (identical in makeup to a licensed drug) and has the same method of administration, and strength as the licensed drug; Is labeled in accordance with the laws of Canada (or another country from which importation is permitted); and Is labeled in English (and in accordance with all other requirements promulgated by HHS).
 Does not include: A controlled substance.
-A compounded drug. is certified by HHS,1 (2) has paid the registration fee, and (3) sells only qualifying prescription drugs.
+Certified Foreign Sellers.
+Requires importers (or individuals who import prescription drugs into the U.S.) to purchase qualifying prescription drugs from a "certified foreign seller" who (1) is certified by HHS,1 (2) has paid the registration fee, and (3) sells only qualifying prescription drugs.
 Individuals.
-Allows individuals to import a qualifying prescription drug from Canada (or another country) if it is: Dispensed (including through an online pharmacy) by a certified foreign seller that is a licensed foreign pharmacy; Purchased for personal use by the individual (i.e., not for resale) in quantities that do not exceed a 90-day supply; and Filled only after providing to the licensed foreign pharmacy a valid prescription issued by a health care practitioner licensed to practice in the U.S. Restrictions.
-Currently limited to drugs being imported from registered manufacturer; Transaction information (e.g., the name, strength, and dosage; the number of containers and container size; the lot number; the date of transaction and shipment, etc.) as required by HHS; and The price paid by the importer for the drug.
+Allows individuals to import a qualifying prescription drug from Canada (or another country) if it is: Dispensed (including through an online pharmacy) by a certified foreign seller that is a licensed foreign pharmacy; Purchased for personal use by the individual (i.e., not for resale) in quantities that do not exceed a 90-day supply; and Importers.
+Requires importers to submit biannual reports to HHS on each qualifying prescription drug imported into the U.S. that contains: The facility identifier of the drug's registered manufacturer; Transaction information (e.g., the name, strength, and dosage; the number of containers and container size; the lot number; the date of transaction and shipment, etc.) as required by HHS; and The price paid by the importer for the drug.
 HHS.
-Requires HHS to submit a report one year after the program's effectuation (and every two years thereafter) on the importation of drugs into the U.S. GAO.
-Requires the GAO to compile a report containing an analysis of the bill's implementation, including a review of drug safety, expenses, and cost-savings person that does not import such a drug into the U.S. Denying, restricting, or delaying supplies of a prescription drug to a certified foreign seller due to his or her status as a certified foreign seller.
+Requires HHS to submit a report one year after the program's Unfair and Discriminatory Acts and Practices.
+Prohibits a manufacturer from: Charging a higher price for a prescription drug sold to a certified foreign seller than the price that is charged to another person that does not import such a drug into the U.S. Denying, restricting, or delaying supplies of a prescription drug to a certified foreign seller due to his or her status as a certified foreign seller.
 Causing there to be a difference between a prescription drug for distribution in the U.S. and the drug for distribution in Canada.
 Engaging in other actions to restrict, prohibit, or delay the importation of a prescription drug.
-Suspension of Importation.
-Grants HHS the authority to suspend or temporarily suspend importation of a product (or suspend all products from a certified foreign seller or importer) if there is an importation involving Counterfeit drugs, Drugs that have been recalled/withdrawn, or Drugs otherwise in violation of the bill until an investigation is completed and it is determined that the drug, to publish online a list of certified foreign sellers, including web addresses, physical addresses, and telephone numbers of such sellers.
+Preemption.
+Does not supplant or preempt state or other federal laws.
+Publication of Certified Foreign Sellers.
+Requires HHS to publish online a list of certified foreign sellers, including web addresses, physical addresses, and telephone numbers of such sellers.
 Drug Testing Laboratories.
 Authorizes HHS to approve laboratories to conduct random testing of prescription drugs sold by certified foreign sellers and assess the drugs' chemical authenticity.
-Supply Chain Security.
-(Generally) requires certified foreign sellers to purchase drugs from registered manufacturers or entities, unless HHS has entered into an MOU with Canada (or the permitted country).